raunak-bagaria/AQI-Monitor/README.md

 - Temperature and humidity conditions
 - Time of day patterns
 - Historical trends

-## Troubleshooting
-- If no data appears on the dashboard, check that the ESP32 is properly connected and sending data
-- Verify that the correct serial port is configured in the Flask application
-- Check the console for any error messages from the Flask application
-- If you encounter dependency issues, ensure you're using the correct Python version and that all requirements are installed

 ## Future Improvements
 - Calibration of MQ135 and dust sensors for more accurate readings